bentoml/BentoML/docs/source/frameworks/onnx.rst

    inference

-Then we can do the inference:
+Then we can do some test inference:

 .. code-block:: python